MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/shutdown.md

 ---
 title: shutdown
-description: Reference topic for shutdown, which enables you to shut down or restart local or remote computers one at a time. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for shutdown, which enables you to shut down or restart local or remote computers one at a time. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article